crypto-cypher/CERT-Alerts/README.md

 A curated list of national CERT (CIRT?) teams issuing cybersecurity alerts and advisories.
 Please add to the list!
-Cypher will compile a massive RSS feed when this is more complete...
+Cypher will compile a big ole RSS feed when this is more complete...

 Other compilation sources:
 - https://www.sei.cmu.edu/education-outreach/computer-security-incident-response-teams/national-csirts/